AbdalrahmanAiman90/Flutter-OCR/README.md

 - **Image Cropping:** Crop images to focus on specific text regions for more accurate extraction.
 - **OCR Technology:** Accurately extracts text from images using advanced Optical Character Recognition.
 - **Text-to-Speech:** Convert extracted text into speech for auditory playback.
+- **Text-to-translate:** translate text for the language that user choose.

 ## How to Use